jsnuggle/iotree/README.md

 Next, add **Adafruit** as an action service.
 Again you'll need to connect IFTTT to Adafruit if you haven't already.
 Once you have, you'll select the action **'Send data to Adafruit IO'**.
-You should see the feed you created in the dropdown (for me 'Google Assistant') -- select that feed and add the following to the Data to save field:
+You should see the feed you created in the dropdown (for me 'IOTree Commands') -- select that feed and add the following to the Data to save field:
 ```
 {"execute":"color_change", "arg":"{{TextField}}"}